rurban/ctl/README.md

 ![](images/pqu.log.png)
 ![](images/compile.log.png)

-Omitted from these performance measurements are `que.h`, `stk.h`, and `str.h`, as their performance characteristics can be inferred from `deq.h`, and `vec.h`, respectively.
+Omitted from these performance measurements are `queue.h`, `stack.h`, and `string.h`, as their performance characteristics can be inferred from `deque.h`, and `vector.h`, respectively.

-Note, CTL strings do not support short strings.
+Note, CTL strings do not support short strings yet.

 ## Running Tests